 If you have a stubborn stain such as pen mark, apply the cleaner onto the fabric and wrap a microfiber cloth around something with a flat, blunt edge.
 Rub the cleaner into the stain with the microfiber wrapped blunt edge and the stain should improve or remove.

 Steaming our coated canvas material is an effective way to remove wrinkles that may have formed during storage.
 If you don't have a steamer, a hairdryer on a warm (not hot) setting held at least 6 inches from the item for several seconds is another option.
 Make sure that you apply heat or steam to the inside of the item, this is the safest and most effective way for removing wrinkles.

-We recommend that you store your items in a cool, dry, dark place.
+We recommend that you store your items in a cool, dry place.
 Although our coated canvas is mold and mildew resistant, the leather is an organic material that is not.